Oisota/theo-lang/README.md

 # My Programming Language

-This is a functional programming language that aims to combining elements of ML, Python, JavaScript and C.
+This is a functional programming language that aims to combine elements of ML, Python, JavaScript and C.
 It aims to be simple and easy to learn while still being extremely powerful.
 It is a statically typed, strictly evaluated, natively compiled, and functional language.